CrestfallenLARP/cfldangerden/content/en/rules/props/_index.md

 ---
-title: "Props Guide"
+title: "Props"
-linkTitle: "Props Guide"
+linkTitle: "Props"
 type: "docs"
 date: 2023-04-17
 author: "Beren Olean"
+weight: 6
 ---

 Props are used in Crestfallen LARP to represent effects that cannot exist in the real world and to represent weapons to allow us to simulate combat in a safer way.
 Props can be bought, modified, and built in many different ways.
 This guide is written to give players a starting point on the props that we use.

 All weapon props must be checked for safety prior to gameplay.
 Using this guide does not guarantee that props will be deemed safe for use in game.
 We recognize that this can be discouraging, but crafting props is often a skill that requires practice and guidance.
 As such, our staff will make ourselves available before events and outside of events upon request to answer questions, make suggestions, and to check items.
 We also intend to have some props available to be borrowed in case a personal prop is deemed unsafe.

 Below are a list of different types of props, guidelines for construction, suggestions for purchase, and if they can be supplied by Crestfallen LARP.
 All links are examples of items and not a price comparison or guarantee of quality.

 ## Ammo, Blaster